Dissipative Optomechanics in High-Frequency Nanomechanical Resonators: Results

 We implement this scheme using a pair of identically-designed silicon photonic crystal nanobeams, as shown in Fig.~\ref{fig:2}\textbf{a} (see Methods).
 An engineered defect in the central region of both nanobeams supports co-localized optical and mechanical modes with resonances in the optical ($\SI{1550}{nm}$) and microwave ($\Omega/(2\pi) \approx \SI{5.5}{GHz}$) bands, respectively.
-The resonators are separated by a subwavelength gap, $\text{gap}_c$, which evanescently couples their optical modes.
-In contrast, their acoustic modes are uncoupled due to an efficient phononic mirror at the clamping edges of the nanobeams.
+The resonators are separated by a gap, $\text{gap}_c$, which evanescently couples their optical modes, in contrast to their acoustic modes which are uncoupled due to an efficient phononic mirror at the clamping edges of the nanobeams.
 A waveguide is placed laterally to one of the optomechanical cavities and used to probe the device.
 A photonic mirror defined in the bus waveguide ensures that the output field is efficiently collected.
 Finite element method simulations for the electromagnetic and acoustic modes of the system are shown in Fig.~\ref{fig:2}\textbf{b}.
-Note that $\hat{a}_-$ ($\hat{a}_+$) is associated with the symmetric (antisymmetric) optical supermode.

 The devices were characterized using the setup shown in Fig.~\ref{fig:2}\textbf{c}, which can probe both optical and mechanical properties of the device at room temperature.
-The optical response is characterized by scanning the frequency of a continuous-wave tunable laser frequency (Toptica CTL 1550) while monitoring the cavity's reflection spectrum.
-The coupled optical modes of our system appear as two sharp resonances as Fig.~\ref{fig:2}\textbf{d} shows.
-The photon tunneling rate between the optical resonators is inferred from the mode-splitting as $J/2\pi \approx \SI{15}{GHz}$.
-A Lorentzian model fit to each transmission dip extracts their linewidths, $(\kappa_{-},\,\kappa_{+})/2\pi = (546,\, 515)$~MHz, and extrinsic losses $(\kappa_{e_-},\,\kappa_{e_+})/2\pi = (153,\,129)$~MHz.
+The optical response is characterized by scanning the frequency of a continuous-wave tunable laser and monitoring the cavity's reflection spectrum (see Methods).
+The coupled optical modes of our system appear as two sharp resonances as shown in Figs.~\ref{fig:2}\textbf{d}.